oils-for-unix/oils/doc/hay.md

 - *Hay Ain't YAML*.
   - It evaluates to [JSON][] + Shell Scripts.
 - *We need a better **control plane** language for the cloud*.
-- *Oil adds the missing declarative part to shell*.
+- *YSH adds the missing declarative part to shell*.

 This doc describes how to use Hay, with motivating examples.

-As of 2022, this is a new feature of Oil, and **it needs user feedback**.
+As of 2022, this is a new feature of YSH, and **it needs user feedback**.
 Nothing is set in stone, so you can influence the language and its features!